 When it comes to choosing the best sportsmen of all time, it is a subject that is bound to spark debate.
 It’s almost an impossible task to narrow it down to a list of ten and there is no fair way to place these in order due to the range of different sports and their individual demands.
 With so many factors to consider, the list changed numerous times before publishing.
 The overall impact, the era that they competed in, the sport they were involved in and the number of accolades they won all played a part but in the end I had to go with my gut feeling on the levels I believe these competitors have achieved.
 By no means am I proclaiming this is a definite list, but rather, I would like to use this opportunity to remind our visitors of just how skilful these athletes were with some of the best highlight videos available.

 Probably the most versatile athlete that ever lived, Jim Thorpe was a professional American footballer, basketball player and baseball player.
 He was also pretty decent at athletics, bagging himself an Olympic Gold in both the Pentathlon and Decathlon for good measure!
+Here's the first part of a tribute to the 'greatest athlete ever'.

 Simply put, Michael Jordan was a phenomenon.
 The most decorated player in the history of basketball, Jordan was the perfect professional and an absolute machine who even turned his hand to professional baseball for a while.
 Jordan’s last shot was the fairytale ending that other sporting greats such as Zinedine Zidane narrowly missed out on at the biggest stage.
 Jordan stole the ball and in true movie-like fashion hit the jumper to win NBA Championship number 6.

 This one is controversial to say the least.
 Some say Pele, some say Best, some say Maradona, but I say Messi.
 Granted, I wasn’t alive to watch Pele in his pomp and I was probably too young to fully appreciate the greatness of Maradona, but given what Messi has achieved at this young age already, I honestly think he will surpass the both of them and be remembered as the greatest ever.
 Whether he has to win a World Cup to truly cement his place as the best ever is open to debate, but his class and natural ability, in an era where fitness, training and nutrition levels are considerably higher, is surely unquestionable.
+Here's a video of him humiliating defences in typical style.

 A few years ago, I think most would confidently have said that Tiger Woods would have gone down in the history books as the greatest golfer of all time.
 That was before the string of alleged affairs and subsequent loss of form that Tiger seems to have only recently regained.
 Tiger’s form over the next few years will likely determine this for definite and many would argue that the consistency of Jack Nicklaus puts him at the top of the pile, but for me, it is simply too hard to look past the way Woods has dominated the sport over the years.